iamjerriz/shopping-cart/shopping-cart/README.md

 items = array of products to display

 title = string title of shopping cart to display

+removeProdFunc = Function that triggers on click

+showRemove = boolean to show remove product button

 ## Items Data Model